 Geographic replication enables asynchronous replication across geographically separate clusters.
 This is often used for disaster recovery.

-During MySQL Cluster geographical replication it might happen that the Slave SQL Node is reporting the LOST_EVENTS incident.
-This happens whenever the SQL node looses connection to the cluster (either by a controlled or crashing restart) and is trying to make sure that the Slave stops replicating.
-It does this to help protect against the slave becoming out-of-sync.
+During MySQL Cluster geographical replication it might happen that the Secondary SQL Node is reporting the LOST_EVENTS incident.
+This happens whenever the SQL node looses connection to the cluster (either by a controlled or crashing restart) and is trying to make sure that the Secondary stops replicating.
+It does this to help protect against the secondary becoming out-of-sync.

-Below is an example of how the error is reported by the Slave (edited for clarity):
+Below is an example of how the error is reported by the Secondary (edited for clarity):